 Yes, unless otherwise stated, cleaners bring their own supplies.
 You can, however, choose to buy your own supplies and ask the cleaner to use them instead.

 Within two hours, a cleaner can provide a standard clean of most apartments and family homes or a deep clean of a small home.

-This depends on the size of the house, but most cleaning jobs can be completed within 2-3 hours.
+This depends on the size of the house, but most jobs can be completed within two to three hours.

-Cleaning ladies cost anywhere from $25 to $75 per hour, depending on a range of factors like their experience level and type of cleaning needed.
+Cleaners cost anywhere from $25 to $90 per hour, depending on a range of factors like their experience level, number of cleaners, and type of service needed.